 Overview of curriculum

 Our main curriculum is the Creative Curriculum Approach, which targets all areas of development including language, literacy, fine and gross motor, cognitive, social-emotional, and creativity.
 Through carefully planned, age-appropriate activities and teacher modeling the children learn confidence, self-esteem, healthy habits, how to express themselves, follow rules, make friends, and problem solve.
 The learning begins in the infant room and continues through the schoolage program.
 Each age group has its own classroom designed to provide age-appropriate activities.
 We have two preschool classrooms that provide a quality program to prepare children for the transition into kindergarten.
-Families can choose to enroll children for the morning hours of 8:30-11:30 for focused preschool activities, or they can take advantage of our full day preschool program which allows children to practice academic skills, social skills, and learn routine in a relaxed setting that provides continuity throughout the day.
+Families can choose to enroll children for just the morning hours for focused preschool activities, or they can take advantage of our full day preschool program which allows children to practice academic skills, social skills, and learn routine in a relaxed setting that provides continuity throughout the day.

 Starting at 6 weeks old